 Tracking Online Low-Rank Approximations of Higher-Order Incomplete Streaming Tensors

-In this paper, we propose two new provable algorithms for tracking online low-rank approximations of higher-order streaming tensors in the presence of missing data.
-The first algorithm, dubbed adaptive CP decomposition (ACP), minimizes an exponentially weighted recursive least-squares cost function to obtain the tensor factors in an efficient way, thanks to the alternative minimization framework and the randomized sketching technique.
-Under the Tucker model, the second algorithm called adaptive Tucker decomposition (ATD), which is more flexible than the first one, first tracks the underlying low-dimensional subspaces covering the tensor factors, and then estimates the core tensor using a stochastic approximation.
-Both algorithms are fast, and require a low computational complexity and memory storage.
-A unified convergence analysis is presented for ACP and ATD to justify their performance.
-Experiments indicate that the two proposed algorithms are capable of the adaptive tensor decomposition problem with competitive performance on both synthetic and real data.
+Abstract: In this paper, we propose two new provable algorithms for tracking online low-rank approximations of high-order streaming tensors with missing data.
+The first algorithm, dubbed adaptive Tucker decomposition (ATD), minimizes a weighted recursive least-squares cost function to obtain the tensor factors and the core tensor in an efficient way, thanks to the alternating minimization framework and the randomized sketching technique.
+Under the Canonical Polyadic (CP) model, the second algorithm called ACP is developed as a variant of ATD when the core tensor is imposed to be identity.
+Both algorithms are low-complexity tensor trackers that have fast convergence and low memory storage requirements.
+A unified convergence analysis is presented for ATD and ACP to justify their performance.
+Experiments indicate that the two proposed algorithms are capable of streaming tensor decomposition with competitive performance with respect to estimation accuracy and runtime on both synthetic and real data.